danog/captionbot-clients/README.md

 # captionbot-clients
-Captionbot.ai API clients in various languages.
+This repo will contain Captionbot.ai API clients in various programming languages.